 As you can see, there are many benefits to choosing to pay pension contributions via salary sacrifice.
 However, we think you’ll agree when we say workplace pensions aren’t straightforward.
 There are many factors to consider and it can get confusing.

 Being responsible for people’s retirement savings is daunting.
 You want to make sure you do the right thing to make sure your workforce gets the best returns, but there is so much to consider.
-This is why it’s always best to speak to a pensions expert, like one of the team at Drewberry.
+This is why it’s always best to speak to a pensions specialist, like one of the team at Drewberry.
 They can guide you through everything and make sure you get the best outcomes for your business and staff.

 Speaking to a financial adviser is recommended to ensure you’ve set up your workplace pension correctly.
 It’s common for many employers not to understand how to set up a scheme for their staff.
-A financial expert can help your company to set your workplace pension up and implement it via salary sacrifice.
+A financial specialist can help your company to set your workplace pension up and implement it via salary sacrifice.

 It’s not just employers, though.
 We discovered in our 2022 Workplace Pension Survey that 48% of workers don’t understand the tax relief or what salary sacrifice is.
 We offer ongoing support and can help with communications to ensure your team understands their pension.